ajie-eriksholm/Eardrum-segmentation/README.md

 ### Software Dependencies

-This pipeline is adapted from the preprocessing workflow developed for the tissue segmentation project.
-Therefore, it requires the same software environments, dependencies, and trained models used by the tissue segmentation preprocessing pipeline.
+This preprocessing pipeline is adapted from the workflow originally developed for tissue segmentation.
+Therefore, it requires the same software environments, dependencies, and trained models used by that pipeline.

 Main dependencies include: